My recovery journey

 2. Distract yourself

 Think of things to do which will distract you from the craving.
-This needs to be something you can do instantly, for example, some quick exercise, meditation or talking to the NM or other friend.
+This needs to be something you can do instantly, for example, some quick exercise, meditation or talking to a support person or other friend.

 3. Escape the situation